-Body paragraphs will often begin with a summary of the controlling idea: the topic sentence.
-The topic sentence summarises the paragraph in the same way that the thesis statement summarises the whole essay.
+Body paragraphs will often begin with a summary of the controlling idea: the point (also known as the topic sentence).
+The point (or topic) sentence summarises the paragraph in the same way that the thesis statement summarises the whole essay.

-The rest of the paragraph supports that topic sentence, by explaining it in detail, giving an example, or citing evidence that reinforces it.
+The rest of the paragraph supports that main point (the topic sentence), by explaining it in detail, giving an example, or citing evidence that reinforces it.

-The largest part of any body paragraph is the support: explanations, evidence, and examples.
+The largest part of any body paragraph is the illustration, which consists of supporting evidence and examples.

-Explanations use logic to fully explain the point raised in the topic sentence.
+Illustrations use logic to fully explain the main point raised in the topic sentence.
 It is not enough to just explain an idea, however: you need to show that outside evidence supports it as well.